pjsjongsung/EVAC/README.md

 Just running the command should be enough to run the model.

 We have currently tested the code only on Ubuntu.
-However, the code should work in Windows as well.

 ## Examples

 Please refer to [training.ipynb](training.ipynb) and [testing.ipynb](testing.ipynb).